 Most of our courses include opportunities for students to undertake periods of work experience in public and private organisations related to their field of study.

 These will often be business and community bodies in the local area.
-However, there are also workplace learning opportunities available overseas through CSU Global, and students of some courses get practical experience working with the public in the university’s own businesses.
+However, there are also workplace learning opportunities available overseas through our study abroad programs, and students of some courses get practical experience working with the public in the university’s own businesses.
 For instance, Dental and Oral Health Clinics at Albury, Orange, Wagga Wagga, Bathurst and Dubbo give students lots of opportunities to interact with patients, while in Wagga Wagga, animal and veterinary science students get hands-on experience in our Veterinary Clinical Centre, Equine Centre and Veterinary Diagnostic Laboratory.

 The number of placements and hours varies between courses.
 Students of the Bachelor of Social Work, for example, undertake 1000 hours of practical work experience during their course.
 Meanwhile, those pursuing the Bachelor of Business have an opportunity to undertake increasingly longer work placements in each year of their degree, with 35 hours in the first year, 70 hours in the second and 120 hours in the third, to reflect the development of their skills.

 In all cases, students work with industry professionals and a university supervisor to help them get the most out of the opportunity.